t3rn/t3rn/docs/main/docs/executor/executor-breakdown.md

 🚀 Start tx processing in Transmitter...
 ```

 The Executor initializes transaction processing for various networks, preparing to handle incoming orders.
 The lifecycle of a transaction includes multiple stages: bidding, execution, attestation, and claiming.
-Setting up these processes ensures that each stage is handled in sequence for successful cross-chain transaction execution.
+Setting up these processes ensures that each stage is handled in sequence for successful crosschain transaction execution.

 ### Step 7: Setting Up Listeners and Event Handlers